 Reproducibility, stemming from the inability to replicate scientific studies across labs, is a major issue plaguing Neuroscience research today and is particularly prevalent in animal studies.
 This is not hard to believe given that the use of animals themselves provides inherent variability, even when all other factors are controlled for.
 Differences in animal handling, even by the same experimenter can also negatively impact experimental outcomes.

 Our behavioral system, the Self Head-Restraining Platform – originally developed by O’Hara and Dr. Andrea Benucci at RIKEN Brain Institute, was designed specifically to overcome both the issue of experimenter bias and small sample size by enabling automatic mouse head-restriction.

 How it Works:

-The Self Head-Restraining Platform effectively teaches mice to train themselves to perform head-fixed operant behavior.
+The Self Head-Restraining Platform essentially teaches mice to train themselves to perform head-restricted operant behavior.
 It is completely automated, attaches to the home cage, and can run around the clock without experimenter supervision.
 This not only removes experimenter bias, it greatly increases data throughput, making it manageable to run studies with sufficient sample sizes.

-Dr. Andrea Benucci is currently using 12 setups to effectively train 48 mice at a time!
+Dr. Andrea Benucci is currently using 12 setups to effectively train 48 mice to perform head-restriction at a time!